zeta-chain/app-contracts/packages/protocol-contracts/README.md

 ## Addresses

 * TSS address: collectively held by Zeta blockchain validators.

-- Tss Updater Address: This address will combine a Gnosis multi-sig and Open Zeppelin timelock to ensure transparency and improve security.
+* TSS Updater address: a Gnosis multi-sig that's under an OpenZeppelin TimeLock for security and transparency.
+Eventually, the ownership of this role will be delegated to the TSS address.